The UGA Speech and Hearing Clinic offers comprehensive audiology services for all ages, including:

-ABR testing evaluates the brain pathways for hearing.
-This objective test can be used with infants, children, or others who have a difficult time with conventional behavioral methods of hearing evaluation.
+- ABR testing evaluates the brain pathways for hearing.
+This objective test can be used with infants, children, or others who have a difficult time with conventional behavioral methods of hearing evaluations.

 - Otoacoustic Emission (OAE) Testing

-OAE testing measures a response produced by the inner ear (cochlea) to an auditory stimulus.
-This objective test can be used for infants, children, or others who have a difficult time with conventional behavioral methods of hearing evaluation.
+- OAE testing measures a response produced by the inner ear (cochlea) to an auditory stimulus.
+This objective test can be used for infants, children, or others who have a difficult time with conventional behavioral methods of hearing evaluations.